y86-dev/blog/safe-pinned-initialization/overview.md

 solution and I view the alternatives as more promising, so I think we can rule this approach out as impractical.

-Because of these limiations and the lack of specification of this approach, I will not try to recreate the example.
+Because of these limitations and the lack of specification of this approach, I will not try to recreate the example.

 ## `placement by return`